 Norman Lewis MBE: I have lived in Toton for over 60 years and worked locally for half my working life in commercial horticulture.
 In the 1950s, I was involved in the Derbyshire Youth Service and in organising Further Education classes in Long Eaton.
 For the last twenty years of my working life, I was Principle Conservation Officer at the Nottinghamshire Wildlife Trust.
 During this time, I was also a governor at Brackenhurst Agricultural College for several years.
 Since my retirement in 1995 I have continued to pursue my interests in a voluntary capacity and during this time I was very honoured to be awarded an MBE for my work in conservation in the county.
 My interests include: local history, natural history, ecology and I have a detailed knowledge of both Toton and Nottinghamshire.

-David Lovett: I’m 57 and married with four grown up children.
+David Lovett: I’m 58 and married with four grown up children.
 I have lived in Chilwell since 1989 and our children all went to local schools in the area.
 My wife is a nurse working in Nottingham.
-I’m a hospital pharmacist and have worked in the NHS for 35 years, and currently work at Leicester Royal Infirmary responsible for preparing cancer chemotherapy for patients at Leicester’s Cancer Centre & Children’s Hospital.
+I’m a hospital pharmacist and have worked in the NHS for 37 years, currently working at Leicester Royal Infirmary responsible for preparing cancer chemotherapy for patients at Leicester’s Cancer Centre & Childrens Hospital.
 Previously I was at the former Derbyshire Royal Infirmary in a similar role, and before that at various London hospitals before moving to Chilwell.
-I chair a national hospital pharmacy specialist interest group, and I’m also working with NHS England on two projects, one involving patient safety and the other to standardise ready to administer chemotherapy drugs.
-I believe the local community should be actively involved in making decisions about the local area, especially those relating to planning & development which will affect all of us living & working in the area or commuting in and out of it.
-As a community we shouldn’t just leave these decisions to the council, politicians, developers and other vested interests from outside the area.
-We all have a vested interest in how our community develops, lives and works together which is why I wanted to get involved in helping to shape our future.
-Without adequate consideration of the local infrastructure investment requirements and protecting our local environment, future housing and other development in the area will adversely affect us all.
-As a community we need to stand together, and decide together, how we want the local area to look in the future for our children and later generations to come.
+I currently chair a national hospital pharmacy specialist interest group, and also undertake some project work for NHS England.

 Katie Stephens: I’m 25 and have lived in Chilwell for 24 years.
 I currently work for a livestock feed manufacturer in Leicestershire, so travelling in and out of the area is important to me.
 I joined the interim steering group to ensure that all views were represented and to assist in developing the future of the local area.
 I believe this is our chance to have a positive impact on the local area and develop a successful community forum for local residents.